Hitmare/unlockPTB/README.md

 ### Add the Lockstatus Check to your Files

-To use the Libary you have to add the Code for checking the Lockstatus in every Command File where you want to include the Lock function
+To use the Libary you have to add the Code for checking the Lockstatus in every Command File where you want to include the Lock function.
 At the Moment it is, as far as i know, the only way to implement this without editing the Main Code of the Bot

 - Add the required Namespace